bsumlin/PyMieScatt/docs/inverse.rst

 Inverse Mie Theory Functions
 ============================

-Will be posted once JQSRT manuscript has been accepted.
+Will be posted once arXiv preprint is announced.
 Thanks for your patience!